chfrank-cgn/chfrank-cgn.github.io/ovirt-cluster.md

 }
 ```

 The registration command will only be available after the successful creation of the cluster in Rancher, hence the dependency.
-The startup script itself is in YAML format and contains only one line; everything else has been defined in the oVirt template already:
+The startup script itself is in YAML format and contains only one line; everything else has been defined in the oVirt template:

 ```
 runcmd: